kdaigle/level-up/README.md

 by my colleague @jasonrudolph.
 I'm finally going to tackle this because I've got a little bit of non-work time right now.
 Follow along with my unedited and likely embarrassing approach to learning.

+## A guide on my journey

+* I will be digging into everything I'm not completely convinced I could explain without fault to a co-worker, colleague, friend, or newbie.
+Thus, you'll likely see items in the "Digest" lists that make you question if I know anything at all.
+I'm taking some great advice from
+  @r00k and I'm gonna say "I don't know that" when I only have a rough idea about something.
+  This will no doubt slow my journey but the goal here is to *understand* as much as possible.
+  I don't want to leave this experience with a bunch of "I sort of know that"-s.

 **Learn a variety of [programming paradigms](http://en.wikipedia.org/wiki/Programming_paradigm "Programming paradigm - Wikipedia"):**

 * [Write a program in assembly language](assembly-language/README.md)